-Up to the 2004-05 income year, the head company of the XYZ group utilised \$800 of the transferred net capital losses using the concessional method and \$700 of the transferred tax losses applying the available fraction method.
+Up to the 2005-06 income year, the head company of the XYZ group utilised \$800 of the transferred net capital losses using the concessional method and \$700 of the transferred tax losses applying the available fraction method.

-For the 2005-06 income year, the head company of the XYZ group makes a group loss of \$500 and is not able to utilise any of the transferred net capital losses.
+The head company of the XYZ group makes a group net capital loss of \$200 in the 2005-06 income year and a group net capital loss of \$300 in the 2006-07 income year and is not able to utilise any of the transferred net capital losses in those two years.